thradams/cake/README.md

 [https://discord.gg/YRekr2N65S](https://discord.gg/YRekr2N65S)

-# Status?

-At version 0.5.13 we have 58 types of errors (we have more messages sharing the same type) and 14 warnings/info.

-# How cake is tested?
+# How cake is developed?

 I am using Visual Studio 2022 IDE to write/debug cake source.
 Cake is parsing itself using the includes of MSVC and it generates the *out* dir after build.